-After the revenues of the tobacco trade have been diverted to the family network and when the situation seems propitious, the government, under a claim of acting in the interests of public health, can proceed along the same lines regarding the trade in alcohol and medicine.
+After the revenues of tobacco trade have been diverted to the family network-when the situation seems propitious-under the cloak of some general health related ideology they can proceed along the same lines with trade in alcohol and medicine.

 This case bears the characteristics of the activities of a mafia state criminal organization as well.
-The actions involved here have been:
+The actions:

-- Intentionally perpetrating criminal offenses (extortion, abuse of authority, etc.). - Acting in concert, as a wide range of the branches of power (legislative, governmental control, and Fidesz factions in the local governments) and individuals (to a smaller degree the oligarchs of the adopted political family, mostly the least significant beneficiaries of the current regime) are required to coordinate their actions according to a specific time and sequence. - The members of the criminal organization constitute a hierarchical group, where those who comprehend the entire operation are isolated from those carrying out the actions, each person just one step lower in the hierarchy (the local organizers of the nationwide plan are presumably not overseeing the whole process, but the process itself is definitely manifested at a local level). - Persons in the criminal organization mutually reinforce the effects of their actions, since they would not be able to reach their desired goal (the distribution of concessions in the adopted political family) by acting independently.
+• intentionally perpetrating criminal offenses (extortion, abuse of authority, etc.);

+• acting in concert, as a wide range of the branches of power (legislative, governmental control and Fidesz faction in the local governments) and individuals (to a smaller degree the oligarchs of the adopted political family, mostly the least significant beneficiaries of the current regime) are required to coordinate their actions according to a specific time and sequence;

+• the members of the criminal organization constitute a hierarchical group, where those who comprehend the entire operation are isolated from those carrying out the actions, each person just one step lower in the hierarchy (the local organizers of the nationwide plan are presumably not overseeing the whole process, but the process itself definitely materializes in a local level);

+• persons in the criminal organization mutually reinforce the effects of their actions, since they would not be able to reach their desired goal (the distribution of concessions in the adopted political family) by acting independently.

-• The stalling to provide data of public interest and the destruction of the losing applications was definitely aimed at covering up corruption and the obstruction of investigative inquiries.
+• the stalling to provide data of public interest and the destruction of the losing applications was definitely aimed at covering up corruption and the obstruction of investigative inquiries.

-But the multitude of cases described above could also be discussed through a similar framework, starting with the issue of biased leases on state-owned land to the distribution of concessions on slot machines and casinos, to the reallocation of concessions for the retail sale of tobacco products.
+But the multitude of cases described above could also be discussed through a similar framework: starting from the issue of biased leases of state owned land to the concessions on slot machines, casinos or the retail sale of tobacco.

 III.
-Classifying Criminal Organization Actions
+Classifying criminal organization actions